Sampreet/qom/README.md

 conda install pycuda
 ```

-A complete guide for installation of all dependencies is available in [GPU-Accelerated Deep Learning guide](https://github.com/Sampreet/install-guides/blob/master/languages/python/GPU-accelerated-deep-learning-Keras-Tensorflow-Theano-PyCUDA.md) with the packages mentioned replaced by the latest VS Community and Anaconda packages.
+A complete guide for installation of all dependencies is available in my [GPU-Accelerated Deep Learning guide](https://github.com/Sampreet/install-guides/blob/master/languages/python/GPU-accelerated-deep-learning-Keras-Tensorflow-Theano-PyCUDA.md) with the packages mentioned replaced by the latest VS Community and Anaconda packages.
 A separate python environment for ```PyCUDA``` is preferable.

 #### Tensorflow